berenslab/umi-normalization/README.md

 Each of the analyses will first preprocess and filter the datasets.
 Next, computationally expensive tasks are done (NB regression fits, GLM-PCA, t-SNE, simulations of negative control data, ..) and the results are saved as files.
 For the Benchmarking normalization analysis, this is done in separate notebooks.
 Finally, the results files are loaded for plotting (again in separate notebooks for the Benchmarking analysis).

 We recommend to run the code on a powerful machine with at least 150 GB RAM.

+For questions or feedback, feel free to use the issue system or email us.

 ### Pre-requisites